ikbencasdoei/synth-mod/README.md

 I was interested in sound production so I made this.

 # Features
-At this stage the base has only just been laid and the capabilities are very limited.
+The groundwork has barely been completed, and the functionality remain limited at this point.
 Some of the available features include:
 - Connect together any number of modules.
 - Generate all kinds of waves.
 - Listen to the waves (native sample rate, mono or stereo).